Haul containers and looking for intermodal trucking insurance? Compare quotes that meet all UIIA insurance requirements.

 The UIIA (Uniform Intermodal Interchange and Facilities Access Agreement) places extra insurance requirements on intermodal truckers.
 The UIIA is a standardized agreement between the IANA and trucking companies (or individual intermodal truckers), ocean carriers, and rail carriers.
 The UIAA ensures everyone is following uniform rules.
 Nearly all intermodal equipment exchanges in the US have a UIIA certificate and follow the UIIA guidelines.

-If an intermodal trucker wants to get load, they must completely meet the insurance requirements laid out by UIIA.
+To haul intermodal freight, a trucker must completely meet the insurance requirements laid out by UIIA:

-That’s the short version.
-But there’s a lot more to it than that.
+These are the highlights.
+Here is the complete list of UIAA insurance requirements.
 You need an insurance agent who can get you the coverages that meet all of UIIA’s special stipulations.

 Liability Coverages for Intermodal Trucking

-While it’s essential to have the basic liability coverages for intermodal freight, there are some other things you should ask your insurance agent about when choosing a policy.
+While it’s essential to have the basic liability coverages when hauling intermodal freight, there are some other things you should ask your insurance agent about when choosing a policy.

 - Is there broad form pollution coverage?